 .
 UnKonscious is Asia’s biggest Trance festival on the beach!

 .
-UnKonscious is bringing together two of the world’s most prominent trance record labels as well as regional support acts to celebrate the best of the genre.
+UnKonscious is renowned for bringing together some of the world’s most prominent trance record labels as well as regional support acts to celebrate the best of the genre.

 .
 Music aside UnKonscious is trying to offer an all round experience with thrilling day excursions in and around the island of Phuket.